 Growing in the region

 Building on the strengths of its Singapore and Hong Kong businesses, DBS is steadily making its mark in the region.
 Greater China - comprising China, Hong Kong and Taiwan, is a key part of DBS’ regional strategy.
-DBS is the first Singapore bank to incorporate in China in May 2007, and has a total of 35 branches and sub-branches across the country.
+DBS is the first Singapore bank to incorporate in China in May 2007, and has over 30 branches and sub-branches across the country.
 In May 2008, DBS integrated Taiwan’s Bowa Bank into its operations after acquiring the “good bank assets” in February.
-It now has 40 distribution outlets across the country.
+Underscoring our commitment to Taiwan, we set up a local subsidiary, DBS Bank (Taiwan) in 2012.
+It now has more than 40 distribution outlets across the country.

 In July 2008, DBS opened the Hanoi Representative Office to spearhead the bank’s development of the wholesale banking business.
 Then in September 2010, DBS opened its Ho Chi Minh City Branch to focus on supporting the financial needs of Singapore and Asia-based corporates with business interests in the country as well as the greater Indochina region.
 DBS also made inroads into the Middle East through a representative office in Dubai.
 In May 2007, it launched The Islamic Bank of Asia (IB Asia), a partnership between DBS and more than 30 investors from prominent families and industrial groups based in the Gulf Cooperation Council countries.
 IB Asia is headquartered in Singapore and has a representative office in Bahrain.